 Bile is a digestive enzyme designed to break down the fatty acids that we eat.
 When we have no fatty acids in our duodenum (the first part of the small intestine and what most people commonly call “the stomach”), there is nothing to digest but YOU!
 This causes us to feel nauseous.
 We will feel a queasiness in the center of our upper abdomen, right under the sternum (the small bony extension where the front rib cage joins together) and above the belly button (umbilical cord site).But Eating Fats is Not the Answer

-Oh ho!
+Oh, ho!
 You must be thinking now that if you put fatty acids into your digestive tract that this will solve the problem.
-It seems to make sense that if the bile is meant to digest fatty acids, all we need to do is give the bile the fatty acids it wants to digest.
+It seems to make sense that if the bile is meant to digest fatty acids all we need to do is give the bile the fatty acids it wants to digest.
 Then the bile will not bother our intestinal lining making us feel nauseous.
 But, when we eat foods with fats in them, it actually causes a further release of bile.
 Now we have the original bile making us feel queasy PLUS a new onslaught of this same nauseous-causing substance.
 Then there is more to the bile story.Bile Carries Expended Hormones

 Bile is also the carrier of expended hormones.
 Because the liver is responsible for filtering fat soluble substances from the bloodstream, hormones (which are fat soluble) are collected by the liver.
 The liver has the job of expelling from the body these expended hormones.
 The only exit out of the body that the liver has available to it is the bile.
-Bile will leave the liver, travel to the gall bladder, continue its journey to the duodenum, thread its way through the rest of the small intestine and then the large intestine.
+Bile will leave the liver, travel to the gall bladder, continue its journey to the duodenum, and thread its way through the rest of the small intestine and then the large intestine.
 Finally it will be expelled out of the body through a bowel movement.
-Well, that is the design of our Creator, but when we eat the way of the Western world, this plan can be thwarted.
+Well, that is the design of our Creator, but when we eat the way of the Western world this plan can be thwarted.
 Before I explain that, I need to impress upon you this fact: the more hormones that are filtered out of the bloodstream by the liver, the more bile the liver will release for the purpose of disposing these hormones.
 When more bile is released, the probability of nausea increases drastically.How the Western Diet Affects Bile

 In the West, we generally eat very high fat diets.
 The more fat we eat, the more we stimulate the liver to release bile in order to break down these fats.
-However, bile itself is a fat, and not all of the bile fats will exit the body.
+However, bile itself is a fat; and not all of the bile fats will exit the body.
 In fact, a large amount of the bile will be reabsorbed and recycled to the liver.
-The problem with the bile recycling is that these bile fats carry much debris.
+The problem with the bile recycling is that these bile fats carry much waste.
 This debris has been filtered out of the bloodstream and put in the bile fat carriers to be escorted out of the body.
-But if the bile recycles, so does the debris that is carried in the bile fat.
+But if the bile recycles, so does the waste that is carried in the bile fat.
 This means that there is more debris to be discarded in the next release of bile.
-The repeated recycling of the same bile creates a very nasty debris-laden bile that will make us feel even more nauseated.Bile's Good Buddy
+The repeated recycling of the same bile creates nasty debris-laden bile that will make us feel even more nauseated.Bile's Good Buddy

 Yes, it is possible for you to feel no nausea from the blessing of increased hCG levels.
 I say “blessing” because the increased hCG means that you will most likely have a full term pregnancy.
 Eliminating the nausea does not decrease the production of the hCG hormone, but it just negates the hCG side effect of nausea.The Answer